NSS-Spontaneous-Spoonbills/Sprint2/README.md

 ## Conventions

-1. All branches lowercase initials
+1. All branches to have lowercase initials
 1. File name to match class name and describe use
 1. Every function and class needs a docstring
 1. Every function needs a dunderscore string (__str__)